Frequently Asked Questions

 What facilities exist at the school?

-PALS has a range of facilities onsite including individual and group learning rooms, spaces for children with a personal safety issue, a small gymnasium with specialized play equipment and a unique outdoor play structure designed with our students’ needs in mind, generously donated by the Canucks for Kids Fund.
+PALS has a range of facilities onsite including individual and group learning rooms, spaces for children with a personal safety issue, a full kitchen with laundry, an ABA resource room, a meeting room, a gymnasium with specialized play equipment and a unique outdoor play structure.

 What are the school hours?